autumnscott/Assignment-1/README.md

 Once you have downloaded the driver, it's time to get your wacom tablet preferences set up!

 #Step One
-Setting up preferences for your tablet allows you to work faster and to have more control over what you're doing.
 You might notice that a Intuos Pro Wacom Tablet has a series of buttons down the left hand side of it.
 These buttons are designed to make the tablet experience more customizable and efficient.
+To begin customizing these buttons to your prefered work

 ## Sources
 https://www.techwalla.com/articles/how-to-set-up-a-wacom-tablet